varnishcache/varnish-cache/doc/sphinx/tutorial/logging.rst

 -i tag
  Only show lines with a certain tag. "varnishlog -i SessionOpen" will only give you new sessions.
+Note that the tags are case insensitive.

 -I Regex
  Filter the data through a regex and only show the matching lines.
 To